 - Courses should be selected to complement the student’s fields of interest and enhance his or her conceptual and research skills.

-- Required Core Curriculum (the animal science or rangeland science requirement below can be waived if students enter the program with strength in that field):
+- Required Core Curriculum (The animal science or rangeland science requirement below can be waived if students enter the program with strengths in that field):

-There are two degree plans available: Plan A (30 credits) includes a thesis on original research; Plan B (32 credits) replaces the thesis with a non-thesis, professional paper option.
+There are 3 different degree plans available: Plan A (30 credits) includes a thesis on original research; Plan B (30 credits) replaces the thesis with a non-thesis, a project, a professional paper or report, and or portfolio option, and a Plan B online (30 credits) focuses on further professional development of interested candidates.

 - Plan A includes a research thesis: (30 units minimum).
-Of these 30 units, at least 18 must be at the 700-level and at least 21 graduate units must be earned at UNR (this means that no more than 9 credits may be transferred in).
-Six thesis units (e.g. AGSC 797) must be included in the total.
+Of these 30 units, at least 9 units must be at the 700-level and at least 20 graduate units must be earned at UNR (this means that no more than 12 credits may be transferred in).
+Six to 10 thesis units (i.e., AGSC 797) must be included in the total.

 Each candidate will be required to make a formal prospectus (study plan) presentation to their committee.